 3. Learn About Your Credit Score

 College is a great time to begin building your credit.
-It’s also a time when you will start receiving a lot of communication about loans, credit cards, etc. so, choose wisely.
+It’s also a time when you will start receiving a lot of communication about loans and credit cards.

 Take the time to learn what your credit score says about you and ways you can increase it during college.
 A few suggestions: